-The Company has separate employment agreements with each of its current executive officers and had an employment agreement with Ms. Malson.
+The Company has separate employment agreements with each of its current executive officers.
 The payments to be made to these executive officers pursuant to such employment agreements in the event of disability or death, involuntary termination without cause and termination following a change of control are described below.
 These employment agreements are described in greater detail under "Summary of Employment Agreements with Executive Officers" section.